alokedesai/5c-enrollify/README.md

 From the homepage:

 "Worried about getting a class, but don't want to keep checking Portal if it's filled up?
-Use this nifty tool that polls Portal every five minutes and texts you if the enrollment numbers for a class have changed."
+Use this nifty tool that polls Portal every fifteen minutes and texts you if the enrollment numbers for a class have changed."

 From my website: